2022 Hamilton West by-election: Campaigning

 The regulated period for election expenses began on Thursday, 20 October.
 Two weeks of advance voting started on Monday 28 November.
 Television and radio advertising was allowed only from Wednesday, 2 November to Friday, 9 December, when all forms of advertising were required to end by midnight.
 A spending limit of $61,100 (including GST) applied to each candidate.

 Both Labour and National claimed "underdog" status even before their candidates had been selected.

 The day after her candidacy was announced, Labour's Georgie Dansey was seen at an ambush protest against her own party's health minister, Andrew Little.
 The protest, at the University of Waikato, was organised by the Tertiary Education Union and focused on the working conditions of University staff.
 Little had visited the University to make an announcement about student mental health.
 In a subsequent Facebook post on 2 November 2022, Dansey denied being part of the ambush protest, saying "I was at the uni today in my capacity as an education sector union rep. I wasn't there to protest the Minister and when it became clear the Minister was being ambushed, I left".

 On 5 November Sharma was ordered by Parliamentary Service chief executive Rafael Gonzalez-Montero to remove a sign outside his former electorate office stating he was the MP for Hamilton West, which was incorrect after his resignation.
 Sharma stated he had not received any order and the matter was "...up to Parliamentary Service to sort it out."

+On 17 November, Luxon announced National's youth crime policies while campaigning with Hamilton West candidate Tama Potaka, Police spokesperson Mark Mitchell, and justice spokesperson Paul Goldsmith.
+Key policy announcements included the creation of a new Young Serious Offender category and boot camps known as "Youth Offender Military Academies" for juvenile offenders, electronic monitoring, targeting gangs, and funding community groups.
+During the policy announcement, Potaka said that Hamilton had become known as the "ramraid capital of New Zealand" in reference to the nationwide surge in ram raids in 2022.
+He also stated that he wanted "Hamilton West to be the best city to grow up and grow old in."